Ashim-Stha/Citizenship-NFT/README.md

 ## Smart Contract

-The smart contract is located in
+The smart contract is located in Citizenship.sol.

-Citizenship.sol

-.
 It uses OpenZeppelin's ERC721 implementation.

 ## Hardhat Configuration

-The Hardhat configuration is located in
+The Hardhat configuration is located in hardhat.config.js.

-hardhat.config.js

-.

 ## Verification

-To verify the smart contract on Etherscan, use the
+To verify the smart contract on Etherscan, use the verify.js.

-verify

- utility in

-verify.js

-.

 ## License